 Representation—every actor wants it, but not every actor knows how to secure it.
-Finding an agent can be tough.
+Finding an acting agent can be tough, especially at the beginning of your career.
+So we asked 13 industry experts, from casting directors to managers, for their best tips on how to find an acting agent.

 Paul Barry, L.A.-based acting teacher and founder of Acting 4 Camera

-1. Research regularly.
-IMDbPro, your friends’ agents, industry articles, and word of mouth.
+Research regularly: IMDbPro, your friends’ agents, industry articles, and word of mouth.
 If you can’t get a personal referral, contact them directly and pitch your uniqueness.
 Of all the great actors out there, why you?

-2. Build powerful relationships.
-Some agents will say no now but yes later, so stay in touch.
+Build powerful relationships: Some agents will say no now but yes later, so stay in touch.
 Some teachers, CDs, and fellow actors will offer referrals to agents when they get to know you.
 A handful of strong relationships is better than 1000 Twitter followers.

-3. Put the work first.
-Many actors have secured representation (or better representation) by doing great work and then landing a meeting.
-Sometimes they’re approached in the theater foyer or at the festival after party.
+Put the work first: Many actors have secured representation (or better representation) by doing great work and then landing a meeting.
+Sometimes they’re approached in the theater foyer or at the festival after-party.
 Either way, they now have a “hook” to use in correspondence with an agent.

 Be on the lookout, for sure, but in the meantime keep improving and the rest will follow.